When Do Credal Sets Stabilize? Fixed-Point Theorems for Credal Set Updates: Introduction

-Inspired by these challenges, this paper develops fixed-point theorems for update rules on \emph{credal sets}---closed, convex sets of probability distributions \citep{levi1980enterprise,Walley2000:Unified}---which remain comparatively understudied relative to fixed-point analysis on the space of single probability distributions.
+Inspired by these challenges, this paper develops fixed point theorems for update rules on \emph{credal sets}---closed, convex sets of probability distributions \citep{levi1980enterprise,Walley2000:Unified}---which remain comparatively understudied relative to fixed point analysis on the space of single probability distributions.
 Update rules on credal sets play a central role in imprecise probabilistic machine learning (IPML), a growing field that leverages imprecise probability (IP) theory to enhance robustness, trustworthiness, and safety in machine learning.
-Classical examples include the generalised Bayes rule \citep{walley1991statistical}, Dempster's rule \citep{Dempster67:Rule,Shafer76:Evidence}, the geometric rule \citep{Suppes77:Geometric}, and others \citep{caprio2023constriction}, all of which operate directly on credal sets.
+Classical examples include the generalized Bayes rule \citep{walley1991statistical}, Dempster's rule \citep{Dempster67:Rule,Shafer76:Evidence}, and the geometric rule \citep{Suppes77:Geometric}, all of which operate directly on credal sets.
 More recently, modern approaches such as Credal Bayesian Deep Learning (CBDL) \citep{caprio2024credal} and Imprecise Bayesian Continual Learning (IBCL) \citep{Lu24:IBCL} have applied these rules in the context of Bayesian deep learning (BDL) and continual learning (CL).
 Their historical significance, combined with their increasing adoption in contemporary machine learning, underscores the importance of establishing fundamental conditions under which the stable solutions exist.

 \textbf{Our contributions.} We establish structural conditions under which update rules for credal sets attain stability.
-Our main contributions are as follows: \begin{itemize} \item Our first result, Theorem \ref{fixed-point1}, gives the minimal conditions under which an updating technique $f$ for credal sets admits a fixed point.
+Our main contributions are as follows: \begin{itemize}[nosep] \item Our first result, Theorem \ref{fixed-point1}, gives the minimal conditions under which an updating technique $f$ for credal sets admits a fixed point.
 We also show that the conditions are truly minimal, and study when the Credal Bayesian Deep Learning (CBDL) paradigm \citep{caprio2024credal} satisfies them.

 \item Next, we inspect when the fixed point found in Theorem \ref{fixed-point1} is unique, and when the sequence of successive $f$-updating of a credal set converges to such a unique fixed point.
 Continuing our running example, we provide the conditions under which CBDL exhibits a unique fixed point, and convergence to it.